MadeWithLovelace/CATs-CardanoAccessTokens/README.md

 With that simple validation, any smartcontract where you only want the original locker to unlock, this can be easily enforced without regard as to the datum risks in using webapps, etc. The entirety of the procedure of validation is builtin and totally onchain.
 A person would probably want a good amount as you would always lock 1 at these such smartcontracts.

 I'm eager to hear thoughts and if I got it right conceptually.
 I'll be doing some testing with it and seeing if I can build it to prove it in practice.

+## Next steps

+I'll be working on a proof of concept and keep this repo updated